open-models-platform/open-models-iecho/docs/docs/guides/developers.md

-[YouTube channel](https://www.youtube.com/@YannicKilcher) with a large community, [Andreas Köpf](https://github.com/andreaskoepf), who is the Tech Lead, [Christoph Schumann](https://github.com/christophschuhmann), who is the Organizational Lead and a founder of [LAION](https://open.models.platform/), and Huu Nguyen, from [Ontocord](https://github.com/ontocord).
+[YouTube channel](https://www.youtube.com/@YannicKilcher) with a large community, [Andreas Köpf](https://github.com/andreaskoepf), who is the Tech Lead, [Christoph Schumann](https://github.com/christophschuhmann), who is the Organizational Lead and a founder of [Open Models](https://open.models.platform/), and Huu Nguyen, from [Ontocord](https://github.com/ontocord).

 There's a [Teams page](https://open-models-iecho.io/team) and a